CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 If you have to leave in the middle of the workshop, please leave a note on the chat for the record.

-Recommendations for Engagement:
+Recommendations for Engagement for Remote Participants:
 (1) Use your camera to show your attention
 (2) Use gestures such as nodding, thumbs-up, and raising hand to signal your understanding/misunderstanding
-(3) Unmute yourself to ask questions anytime
+(3) Type your questions in the chat

 After you finish this workshop, you will be able to...
 ========================================================